Awnicholls/soynaturalbyhannah/README.md

 I will be revising this as my skills in react, redux and frameworks that could improve the project increase.
 There are a couple of errors that I still need to fix, but I am happy with how the site works and functions as is at the moment so they will be addressed in the future through branches.

+The site is also slow to load in places, so I will be looking into how to speed it up and reduce loading times.

 Some Icons were taken from